Lebanon in the Constellation of Modernist Tapestry

 Free admission

-Join us for a talk that examines tapestry production in the region and Lebanon.
+THe Sursock Museum presents a talk that examines tapestry production in the region and Lebanon.

 In the mid-20th century, fiber artists circulated across the Arab world and Africa.
 They promoted their work through exhibitions; established studios and art schools; and exchanged ideas, techniques, and materials.
 Sites of tapestry production and display in Lebanon played a critical role in this constellation.
 Weavers in the “Aubusson Libanais” in Aïnab and Georges Audi in Zouk Mikaël, among others, translated paintings into tapestries for exhibitions such as the Salon d’Automne in Beirut and the Lausanne International Tapestry Biennial.
 This talk considers how weavers and designers in Lebanon negotiated the terms of collaboration and creation across lines of gender, class, and nationality, as well as explores the relationship of the fiber medium to the concept of “craft.”